ihardy/oca-central-package/README.md

 here's how to use them:
 1. start a development server with `npm start`.
 2. results will be visible at [http://localhost:8003/primo-explore/search?vid=ALLIANCE](http://localhost:8003/primo-explore/search?vid=ALLIANCE)
-3. you can edit the code in the `src` folder and manually refresh to change the central package.
+3. you can edit the code in the `src` folder to change the central package and the dev environment will automatically generate `src/js/custom.js`.
+4. if you install customization packages using npm, they will automatically be added to `src/js/custom.js`.
-4. to test inheritance, you can also edit the code in the `test/ALLIANCE` folder as if you were developing that view. it will automatically refresh.
+5. to test inheritance, you can also edit the code in the `test/ALLIANCE` folder as if you were developing that view. it will automatically refresh.
-5. when finished, you can use `ctrl+c` to quit the dev environment and docker will clean up the container.
+6. when finished, you can use `ctrl+c` to quit the dev environment and docker will clean up the container.

 ## building